dojo/docs/dojo/data/ItemFileReadStore.rst

 Input Data Format
 =================

-While the data exposed from a data store is agnostic and consumable by many sources in an usually interchangable way, the input data formats of a data store may vary.
+While the data exposed from a data store is agnostic and consumable by many sources in an usually interchangeable way, the input data formats of a data store may vary.
 The ItemFileReadStore expects a specific structure to its data, as defined below:

 General Structure
 -----------------